Up to 60% off sofas & mattresses — limited‑time deals.

 • Slipcovers: fully removable

-• Seat cushion material: high-density foam
+• Seat cushion material: poly-wrap with a foam core

 • Frame material: solid wood and plywood